lamminhbao/pwnjutsu/README.md

 # pwnjutsu

-This tool recieves a ELF file, analyzes the propagation of user's input instruction by instruction to detect vulnerability.
+This tool recieves a ELF file, analyzes the propagation of user's inputby instruction to detect vulnerability.

 ## Usage:
 ```